-New technology reduces, controls CT radiation exposure in childrenJune 19th, 2013 in Other /
+New technology reduces, controls CT radiation exposure in childrenJune 19, 2013 in Medicine & Health / Other

 Patients at Cincinnati Children's Hospital Medical Center are being exposed to significantly less radiation during CT scans because of new technology that allows doctors to more tightly control radiation doses.
 The first-of-its-kind imaging software reduced overall radiation exposure from CT scans by 37 percent, according to two new studies published online today in the journal Radiology.